bakishule/bakishule.github.io/_posts/2018-09-18-longbeach.md

 <img src="/assets/images/me.jpg" class="align-center" alt="">
 On December 2017, I had an opportunity to attend three workshops, which were held at Long Beach, California (USA).
-The first workshop was [Women in Machine Learning] (http://wimlworkshop.org/2017/).
+The first workshop was [Women in Machine Learning](http://wimlworkshop.org/2017/).
 In this workshop, I was able to present our poster titled “Reducing Students Dropout Rates: A Machine Learning Approach”.
-The second workshop was [Neural Information Processing Systems] (https://nips.cc/Conferences/2017).
+The second workshop was [Neural Information Processing Systems](https://nips.cc/Conferences/2017).
 In this workshop, I learnt a lot of useful topics from various presenters in the field of Machine Learning and Artificial Intelligence.
-The last workshop was [Black in AI] (https://blackinai.github.io).
+The last workshop was [Black in AI](https://blackinai.github.io).
 This workshop aimed on providing rooms for sharing ideas and discussions in order to increase the presence of Black people in the field of Artificial Intelligence (AI).

 <img src="/assets/images/hanna.jpg" class="align-center" alt="">